 Edinburgh (Scotland) – The Perfect European Fall Trip

 Edinburgh in October might be slightly colder but it’s still an amazing choice for a fall trip in Europe.

 Spring and autumn are in fact the best seasons to visit Scotland.
 October, in particular, is when the crowds begin to disperse.

-If you’re planning a cheap few days in Scotland I’d suggest you pick the first two weeks of October.
+If you’re planning to spend a cheap few days in Scotland I’d suggest you pick the first two weeks of October.
 They’re going to be cheaper and definitely less crowded.

-Fall is also when you can enjoy a number of festivals and special events in Edinburgh, like the Edinburgh Coffee Festival, the Comic Con Scotland, the Edinburgh Cocktail Week, and even a mini-Oktoberfest by the end of October!
+Fall is also when you can enjoy a number of festivals and special events in Edinburgh.
+Like the Comic Con Scotland, the Edinburgh Cocktail Week (21-24 October, 2021), and even a mini-Oktoberfest on October 20-24, 2021!